 If your spouse was receiving disability benefits, you and any dependent children may also be entitled to monthly payments.
 Check with your regional VA office.

-If your loved one was employed at the time of the crash, ask his or her employer about any survivors’ benefits.
-He/she may also be due a paycheck for vacation or sick leave.
+If your loved one was employed at the time of the crash, ask their employer about any survivors’ benefits.
+They may also be due a paycheck for vacation or sick leave.
 If the employer provided life, health, or accident insurance, you may be entitled to receive payments under these policies.
 If your spouse belonged to a union or professional organizations, find out if they offered death benefits from members.
-If the death was work related, you may be entitled to worker’s compensation benefits.
+You may be entitled to worker’s compensation benefits if the death was work-related.

 You should also contact all past employers, including federal, state or local governments, to determine whether you are entitled to any payments from any pension plans.
 If your loved one was retired and was receiving a pension, check with the employer to determine if you will continue to receive a pension payment, and in what amount.
 You should get professional guidance as to when and how to take any retirement plan distributions due to your loved one or you.

-If you or your loved one were on the job when the crash happened, you or he/she may be entitled to worker’s compensation.
+If you or your loved one were on the job when the crash happened, you or they may be entitled to worker’s compensation.